top of page

 You can start at either the lower or upper entrance of Mystras and it is best to follow a circular route.

-Tour groups usually start at the upper site and walk down to the lower site where they are met by their tour bus.
+Tour groups usually start at Mystra's upper site and walk down to the lower site where they are met by their tour bus.

 Good shoes are advisable.
 It is a good idea to bring a site map and water in the summer.